Table of Contents

 See the Rogue battle ropes.
 Their manila rope, – the only one they sell at the moment besides a very expensive sleeved rope – oddly enough doesn’t say the length.
 It’s 45 feet.
 I can tell by the weight, 26 lbs.
 A 50lb 1.5″ manila rope weighs about 28.5 lbs.

 Poly ropes usually are poly dacron, also called polydac, and some polypropylene mixed in.
 The mix varies between manufacturers.
 It’s a synthetic rope, and they’re all closer to each other than they are to manila.

 On the downside, technically it’s like 15% lighter than manila, making it easier.
 That shouldn’t really matter much for a conditioning workout.
-Imagine a 40 lb kettlebell vs a 44 lb, for example.
-Only with strength workouts that involve a weight closer to your max, usually with barbell work, does the exact weight make much of a difference.
-Plus, some poly ropes have a heavy duty nylon sheath over them, adding to the weight favorably to even things out.
+Only in strength workouts that involve a weight closer to your max, usually with barbell work, does the exact weight make much of a difference.
+Plus, some poly ropes have a heavy duty nylon sheath over them, adding to the weight to even things out.

 Be warned that a good polydacron rope may also be too stiff when it arrives.
 Don’t return it.
 You have to give it a couple good workouts to loosen it up.

 It doesn’t shed like manila does, which makes it a good conditioning rope.
 And it’s slightly lighter than manila so won’t give as heavy a workout for conditioning exercises, but the weight difference is only like 10%.

 As a climbing rope, it’s more slippery than manila, partly because of the slick texture and partly because it doesn’t absorb moisture from your hands.

 Although it doesn’t shed like manila, polydacron can still suffer fraying from abrasion.
 See the section further below about ropes that come in a protective sleeve.